Does the name Sara Blakely ring a bell (= sound familiar) with you? What? No?

 Failure for me became not trying.

-2. If you're doing or have done the Business Result Intermediate textbook, do you remember that blue box tip on page 8 about using the word "actually"?
+If you're doing or have done the Business Result Intermediate textbook, do you remember that blue box tip on page 8 about using the word "actually"?
 Well, here's a real-life example of someone using that word - and she actually uses it twice.
-It is used differently from how the textbook introduces it, but we can still use actually the way Blakely does: to emphasize that what someone said or did was quite surprising.
+It is used differently from how the textbook introduces it, but we can still use "actually" the way Blakely does: to emphasize that what someone said or did was quite surprising.

-3. One of the things she says later in the interview is this:
+One of the things she says later in the interview is this:

 I started realizing that in everything there was some amazing nugget that I wouldn't have wanted to pass up.

-It's not the content of the quote that deserves notice here; it's a word and a phrase she uses that I rarely hear students use.
+It's not the content of the quote that deserves notice here, it's a word and a phrase she uses that I rarely hear students use.

-• nugget—a small piece of information that can be valuable or important. // "He shared some nuggets of information about the field that I hadn't been aware of."
+- (a / the) nugget = a small piece of information that can be valuable or important // ex: He shared some nuggets of information about the field that I hadn't been aware of.

-• to pass up—to fail to take advantage of an opportunity. // "He passed up the job offer, because he was really committed to his current project."
+- (to) pass up = to fail to take advantage of an opportunity (this one is used pretty commonly among English speakers) // ex: He passed up the job offer, because he was really committed to his current project.

 Click here, and it will take you to the website with the video.
 You have to sit through a commercial first before it starts though, so if you don't mind the video quality being subpar (= below average), you can watch the YouTube video below.
 Seriously, you won't want to pass this up!